christianTragesser/aws-access-key-manager/README.md

 ```

 ### Use
-`aws-access-key-manager` can be run as binary package or docker image.
+`aws-access-key-manager` can be run as binary package or container image.
 #### Binary Package
 The `aws-access-key-manager` binary package is available for the following platforms:
 * [Linux](https://gitlab.com/christianTragesser/aws-access-key-manager/-/jobs/artifacts/master/download?job=publish:linux)